TommyTran732/QubesOS-Scripts/Quality of Life.md

 - F6: `sudo bash -c 'echo 0 > /proc/acpi/ibm/lcdshadow'`

 ### FIDO2 policies
-The GUI configurator are missing 2 important policies needed for FIDO2 to work correctly, namely ctap.GetInfo and ctap.ClientPin.
+The GUI configurator are missing 2 important policies needed for FIDO2 to work correctly, namely `ctap.GetInfo` and `ctap.ClientPin`.

 Personally, I created `/etc/qubes/policy.d/50-ctap.policy` (note that I don't touch `/etc/qubes/policy.d/50-config-u2f.policy` to avoid it being overwritten by the GUI tool):

 ```
-ctap.GetInfo    *  microsoft-edge  sys-usb  allpw
+ctap.GetInfo    *  microsoft-edge  sys-usb  allow
 ctap.ClientPin  *  microsoft-edge  sys-usb  allow
 ```

+### Trivial data exfiltration prevention

+One trivial way for malicious applications to exfiltrate data from an offline VM is to open a link in a disposable VM with a payload.
+To prevent this, open the VM settings, go to advanced and set the default disposable template to none.

 ### Bitwarden & Element Flatpak